womeimingzi11/amapGeocode/README.md

 ### What about parallel?

+Yes\!
+The parallel operation is automatic.

+However, because more testing is needed, there may be some potential problems.
+Feel free to open an
+<a class="github-button" href="https://github.com/womeimingzi11/amapGeocode/issues" data-color-scheme="no-preference: light; light: light; dark: dark;" data-size="large" aria-label="Issue womeimingzi11/amapGeocode on GitHub">Issue</a>！

-I have changed my mind\!
-It should come someday. ~~Unfortunately, there is no plan to add internal parallel support to amapGeocode.
+~~Unfortunately, there is no plan to add internal parallel support to amapGeocode.
 Here are some reasons:~~

 ~~1.
 The aim of amapGeocode is to create a package which is easy to use.
 Indeed, the parallel operation can make many times performance